AVSystem/developer-zone/docs/LwM2M_Client/OpenThread/Adding_device.md

     !!! tip
         To show available subcommands, use the **Tab** key.

+0. Use the `anjay stop` command to stop LwM2M Client and change credentials.

 0. Check your default credentials by following the instructions in the program:
     ![Anjay configuration](images/anjay_config.png "Anjay configuration"){:style="float: left;margin-right: 1177px; margin-top: 7px; margin-bottom: 17px;"}